priyamtejaswin/devise-keras/README.md

 ````

 ### Changes required:
-- pre-process annotations
+- scrape_and_save.py pre-process annotations DONE
-- extract_features_and_dump.py NO CONCEPT OF CATAGORY, or CLASS
+- extract_features_and_dump.py NO CONCEPT OF CATAGORY, or CLASS DONE
-- extract_features_and_dump.py DATA_GENERATOR
+- extract_features_and_dump.py DATA_GENERATOR DONE
-- scrape_and_save.py Update the dicts and pkls
+- scrape_and_save.py Update the dicts and pkls DONE
+- rnn_model.py UPDATES??